Lindenwood Lions football

 The Lindenwood Lions football team represents Lindenwood University in football.
 Lindenwood is a member of the Ohio Valley Conference (OVC).
-The Lions were provisional members of the NCAA 1 for the 2022 season before becoming an active member during the 2023–2024 academic year.
+The Lions were provisional members of the NCAA Division I FCS for the 2022 season before becoming an active member during the 2023–2024 academic year.

 Lindenwood was previously a member of the NAIA and played in the Heart of America Athletic Conference (HAAC) from 1996 to 2010.
 The Lions play in Harlen C. Hunter Stadium on the campus of Lindenwood University in St. Charles, Missouri, which has a seating capacity of 7,450.